alexjab/emberbase/README.md

 ```
 emberbase -t
 ```
-If this does not work for you, please refer to the second or third method.
+Will create a file `emberbase_server.js`.
+If this method does not work for you, please refer to the second or third method.

 #### 2nd method : by hand